 Business Management Technology is a program of study that provides students with a relevant professional management education and effective approaches to technology, entrepreneurship, human resource, and management information.
-The student will develop skills in innovative aspects of technology and business management with an emphasis on project-based learning and field externships.
+The student will develop skills in innovative aspects of technology and business management with an emphasis on project-based learning.